How Idukki stacks up.

 Idukki vs Okendo

-Okendo is the polished Shopify-native reviews + UGC vendor: well-designed widgets, strong rights workflow, narrowly Shopify-focused.
-Idukki ships the same core features across Shopify, WooCommerce, BigCommerce and Wix, with shoppable video included on every plan.
+Okendo is the polished Shopify-native customer-marketing suite: five connected products (Reviews, Loyalty, Referrals, Quizzes, Surveys), well-designed widgets, rights workflow via its Foursixty unification, 18,000+ Shopify brands.
+Narrowly Shopify-focused and billed per order.
+Idukki ships the UGC core across Shopify, WooCommerce, BigCommerce and Wix, with shoppable video included on every plan.

 Idukki vs Stamped